akononovicius/NeRFEx-newton-raphson-fractal-explorer/README.md

 (e.g. "cat"; these are translated into formulas using computer character codes).

+Original code was developed 2007-2011 and recently cleaned up and translated into English.

+The code is available under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.

 ## Help window text

 The following text is also available in the program: